 Need to access online articles right away?
-Register online, and receive a temporary library card number immediately.
-Keep track of the both the Personal Identification Number (PIN) that you will choose and of the temporary library card number that will be assigned to you.
+Register online (click on "New User"), and receive an eCard immediately.
+Keep track of both the Personal Identification Number (PIN) that you will choose and the temporary library card number that will be assigned to you.
+Just add "290090" to the front of the temporary account number when logging into one of our databases that requires a library card.

 Right away, you'll be able to: